Tyrrrz/Gress/Readme.md

 #### Progress container

-This handler simply represents an object with a single property, whose value is updated every time a new progress update is reported.
+This handler simply represents an object with a single property, whose value is overwritten every time a new progress update is reported.
-It also implements `INotifyPropertyChanged`, which allows the property to be bound with XAML-based UI frameworks.
+It also implements the `INotifyPropertyChanged` interface, allowing the property to be bound from XAML-based user interfaces.

 Here's a very basic example of how you would use it in a typical WPF application: